developmental-neuroimaging-lab/mrtrix/README.md

 Developed by Meaghan Perdue, spring 2023

 These scripts are written for processing data in batches using the ARC High Performance Computing Cluster.

+### ARC access and set-up
-To get access to the ARC, follow instructions here: https://rcs.ucalgary.ca/ARC_Cluster_Guide
+1. To get access to the ARC, follow instructions here: https://rcs.ucalgary.ca/ARC_Cluster_Guide

-Ask Bryce for access to the /work/lebel_lab share
+2. Ask Bryce for access to the /work/lebel_lab share

+3. Set up ssh key so you can securely log in and transfer data without entering your password every time: <https://www.ibm.com/support/pages/configuring-ssh-login-without-password>

+### Things to note before you begin
 Scripts are written in bash and may not be fully compatible with z-shell.
 Change default shell to bash by running:
 ```
 chsh -s /bin/bash